rjtmahinay/loan-application-demo-docs/DEMO-FLOW.md

-# SOFTCON PH 2025: Auto Loan Application Demo Flow
+# Loan Application Demo Flow

-This document contains a workflow diagram showing the flow of the auto loan application demo process, including all agents, API endpoints, success criteria, and failure paths.
+This document contains a worfklow diagram showing the complete flow of the loan application demo process, including all agents, API endpoints, success criteria, and failure paths.

 ## High-Level Workflow Overview